 Humor Travel Life

 I'm Dutch, which means I enjoy two things immensely: windmill cookies and a good deal.
-So when it came time to find a flight to Europe, I was looking for an inexpensive one to accommodate my non-Julia Roberts level actor budget.
+So when it came time to find a flight to Europe, I was looking for an inexpensive one to accommodate my non-Julia Roberts actor budget.
 How to find cheap flights?
-Well, as it turned out I found a great deal with a European airline.
+Well, as it turned out I found a fantastic deal with a European airline.

 The airline I found is called WOW Air, perfect for budget travel.
 Ah yes, that giant pink vessel floating across the Atlantic.
 This Icelandic airline offers low-cost flights to and from Europe, usually with a layover in Iceland.
 While it's a fabulous airline for travelers looking to save money on the flight itself, something to note is that they can make up for this by charging for pretty much everything else.
 The charge for luggage can be an extra $40 or almost $100 if purchased at the gate, and even carry on suitcases are not free.
 The only luggage not charged extra is a personal item, which can be a purse, briefcase/laptop bag, or small backpack.
 Never one to back down from a good travel challenge, I was determined to avoid that extra luggage cost and fit everything into a small backpack, with the knowledge of course that I'd have to do laundry several times while over in Europe.